Air conduction hearing is the most common type of hearing whereby sound waves enter our ears and make their way to the eardrum and beyond.

 Bones serve many functions, but listening can hardly be considered one of them.
 You may look to the ossicles as an exception, but even they could do their job just fine if they were made of another material.
 If you think about it, the ossicles don’t play a role in bone conduction.

-One of the main benefits of using bone conduction headphones for athletes is the ambient awareness they provide.
-But you may want to think twice about using them in quiet environments as they do suffer from noticeable sound leakage.
+One of the main benefits of using bone-conduction headphones for athletes is the ambient awareness they provide.

 Fit and Comfort